BlazingAsher/Algorithms/Algorithms/GraphSearch.md

 ![](Images/gif1.gif)
 ## Breadth First Search
 BFS is one of the most famous graph traversal algorithms because of how broad it can search.
-In other words, BFS explores the starting node's neighbours before going to the next level of nodes.
+In other words, BFS explores the starting node's neighbors before going to the next level of nodes.
 > BFS is shown in [Fig. 1](###figure-1)

 ### figure 1